OFFICE OF LAURA E. ROTH

 Funds- Funds are transferred using Automated Clearing House (ACH) for transfer taxes, recording fees, copies, and a nominal fee paid to the vendor.

 How do I get started? - If you are a recording customer, and would like to begin sending your documents to the Recorder's office electronically, select a vendor from the e-Recording Vendors list below to review, research, and determine your personal and professional needs.
+The Clerk's Office cannot recommend or endorse specific vendors.

-Corporate Service Company (CSC) - www.erecording.com or Phone 866-652-0111.
+Corporate Service Company (CSC) - www.erecording.com or phone 866-652-0111

-eRecording Partners Network (ePN) – www.GOePN.com/ or Phone 888-325-3365.
+eRecording Partners Network (ePN) - www.GOePN.com or phone 888-325-3365

 Official Records Fees